ScriptTiger/Unified-Hosts-AutoUpdate/README.md

 3                  | 0x3                    | Hosts file is not properly marked
 4                  | 0x4                    | Currently disabled due to maintenance, please try again later
 5                  | 0x5                    | Your system cannot connect to GitHub
-6                  | 0x6                    | BITS not installed
+6                  | 0x6                    | Neither BITS nor PowerShell installed
-7                  | 0x7                    | BITS cannot connect to GitHub
+7                  | 0x7                    | Download mechanism cannot connect to GitHub
 8                  | 0x8                    | Download failed

 **This script is in active development, so please share your feedback on what you like and don't like so we know what direction to take and don't inadvertently make things worse**